Costa Brava

 The Costa Brava, seaside.

-Along the coast, there are towns and villages with names evocative of vacations, sun and beach.
+Along the coast are towns and villages with names evocative of vacations, sun, and beach.
 Old fishing ports for some, relatively recent seaside resorts for others, all invite you to take advantage of the mild Mediterranean climate while indulging in sporting or cultural activities, which are very rich in the region—a small anthology of the most beautiful destinations on the Costa Brava.

 In the far north of the Costa Brava, in the Alt Empordà comarca and on the border with France, Portbou is one of the main access routes to Spain.
-This typical fishing port with quiet beaches, secluded creeks and calas offers diving enthusiasts to enjoy an ideal setting and excellent sailing or kayaking infrastructure.
+This typical fishing port with quiet beaches, secluded creeks, and calas offers diving enthusiasts an ideal setting and excellent sailing or kayaking infrastructure.

-About thirty kilometres further south, there is a charming isolated village that has long lived alone, facing the sea.
+About thirty kilometres further south is a charming isolated village that has long lived alone, facing the sea.
 Cadaques, in the past, was a den for pirates who were looking for a place to take refuge after the attack of ships at high altitudes.
-The problematic access and isolation have prevented the development of mass tourism in Cadaques, which has contributed to its fame.
+The problematic access and isolation have prevented mass tourism development in Cadaques, contributing to its fame.
 Also, the protective presence of Salvador Dali has always ensured that Cadaques retains its charm.

 Traditional architecture